rabarbers/Documentation/docs/guides/040_JSON-RPC-API.md

 - `senders` : ARRAY of objects that will be Senders of the multioperation
   - `account` : Integer
   - `n_operation` : Integer (optional) - if not provided, will use current safebox n_operation+1 value (on online wallets)
-  - `amount` : PASCURRENCY in positive format
+  - `amount` : Currency in positive format
   - `payload` : HEXASTRING
 - `receivers` : ARRAY of objects that will be Receivers of the multioperation
   - `account` : Integer
-  - `amount` : PASCURRENCY in positive format
+  - `amount` : Currency in positive format
   - `payload` : HEXASTRING
 - `changesinfo` : ARRAY of objects that will be accounts executing a changing info
   - `account` : Integer